Healing can be considered as a restoration to wholeness after a loss feels as if it has torn us wide open.

 Loss is a death of the life we had known, whether it involves anyone’s physical death or not.
 It may be a loss of our health, a relationship that has ended, a job that has been lost, a sense of security or safety shattered, or any number of other losses that we encounter in life.

 In whatever form it takes, loss means that something we valued is gone from our lives, and we can’t reclaim it in the form it existed before.

-Even more, the loss of that something (or someone) we treasured almost always involved the death of some part of our identity along with it.
+Even more, the loss of that something (or someone) we treasured almost always involves the death of some part of our identity along with it.

 A divorce, for example, is not only the loss of a spouse, but also the end of our identity as a married person (in addition to many other accompanying losses financially, in physical possessions, and often in collateral relationships).

 The first step in healing is letting go of that which is gone from the form in which we knew it.
 This means letting go not only of that which (or whom) we have lost in form it existed before, but also allowing the parts of identity, hopes, and dreams wrapped up in that which is now lost die as well.

 This is not easy to do.
 When I am in the midst of a loss and its associated grief, the last thing I am eager to do is to let go of anything else, especially not something as dear to me as a piece of my identity or any of my hopes or dreams associated with that identity.
 I cling to those as tightly as I can, not willing to face any additional loss.

 This clinging only keeps me stuck in the loss and brokenness, however.
 As painful as it is, letting go of these parts of me and allowing them to die is the only thing that sets me free to continue the healing process into rebirth.

 Healing is a form of transformation, and it follows the usual stages of transformation from loss to new life, including that “primordial goo” stage when the old has died and the new has not yet emerged.